pauldijou/outdated/README.md

 Current: the range you defined inside your JSON files
 Local: the locally installed version
 Wanted: the greatest version inside your current range
-Latest: the geatest stable version of the package
+Latest: the greatest stable version of the package
 Non-stable: local is greater than latest...

 Warning: using "latest" option without asking will automatically